aws-samples/langchain-agents/README.md

 ```
 For the artifact location pick the S3 bucket where you want the created zip file to go.
 Then just download that zip and use it to create the Lambda Layer.

 Note: This will create a zip file with the latest langchain, boto3 and numpy packages.
-To create one with openai instead swap boto3 for openai.
+To create one with openai instead swap boto3 for openai in the yaml commands.